parisni/mimic/mimic3/benchmark/README.md

 EDIT-2:
 Having:
-- tested on apache hive
+- tested on apache hive (results says hive is able to handle very large table and query < 1 minutes)

 Will:
 - activate the HIVE LLAP functionality  (~in memory)